-This new text bomb crashes most Mac and iOS apps with a single unicode symbol
+This new text bomb crashes most Mac and iOS apps with a single Unicode symbol

 The bug crashes apps including Mail, Twitter, Messages, Slack, Instagram and Facebook.
 From our testing, it also crashed Jumpcut, a copy and paste plugin for Mac.
 While it initially appeared that the Chrome browser for Mac was unaffected and could safely display the symbol, it later crashed Chrome and the software would not reopen without crashing until uninstalled and reinstalled.

-TechCrunch has been in touch with Apple the potential timeline for a software fix and will update this story accordingly.
-According to the team at Aloha Browser, Apple is aware of the bug and it may have been reported by another development team as well.
+TechCrunch has been in touch with Apple about the potential timeline for a software fix and will update this story accordingly.
+According to the team at Aloha Browser, Apple is aware of the bug and it may have been reported by another development team, as well.
+[Update: Apple has confirmed that there’s a fix coming soon.
+Apparently this only affects current versions of the software, and this is already fixed in the betas of iOS, tvOS, macOS and watchOS.]

 This is Apple’s second text bomb headache of the year.
 In January, software researcher Abraham Masri discovered an iOS glitch that allowed a specific URL to crash any iPhone it was texted to, sometimes resulting in a kernel panic.
 In 2016, another bug could crash any iPhone or the Safari browser if a user clicked the URL for CrashSafari.com.
 In 2015, a so-called “Unicode of Death” could overload an iPhone’s memory using some Arabic characters.
 Now we’re looking at Unicode of Death 2.0.